bL34cHig0/bL34cHig0.github.io/_posts/2024-01-08-blue-walkthrough.md

 # Summary

 This machine is a replicate of the well known box called `Blue` on **TryHackme** and **Hack The Box**.
-It was created by **TCM Security** for their Practical Ethical Hacking course and the experience is more **practical** rather than ctf.
+It was created by **TCM Security** for their Practical Ethical Hacking course and the experience is more **practical** rather than ctf oriented.

 # Scanning & Enumeration